jlgerber/cpp_happy_fun_time/session_02/session02.md

 Assigning an initial value to a variable.

-example of declaration and initialization
+#### Example of Declaration and Initialization

 ```
 int foo = 0;
 int bar{22}; // uniform initialization
 string name("fred");
 ```

 ### Assignment

-Assigning a new value to a variable
+Assigning a new value to a variable is achieved thusly:

 ```
 int foo;